• Home

 This “Counting Spooky Spider Eyes” activity is sure to keep your kids learning and having fun!

-Halloween Math Activity for Preschoolers
+Spider Math Activity

 I love how this activity gets kids moving while they practice counting from one to ten (or higher if your kids are ready for it)!
+This is the perfect preschool math activity for October!

 What You’ll Need